Yvette De Larainé Wilson

 Dean Wilson’s favorite text is Micah 6:8, “…what does the LORD require of you but to do justice, and to love kindness, and to walk humbly with your God?”
 Dean Wilson is engaged in the study of complex social issues from a perspective of faith and is deeply concerned with how social and biblical interpretations affect personal agency and social change.
 It is her life’s work to empower others to do the same; to see faith and justice in the service of human needs.

 Dean Wilson additionally holds a Bachelor of Arts in International Studies, a Master of Arts in Sociology: Applied Social Research and a Juris Doctor.
-She is currently pursuing an Executive Doctorate in Higher Education Management at the University of Pennsylvania.
+Dean Wilson is a Doctoral Candidate in the Executive Doctorate program in Higher Education Management within the Graduate School of Education at the University of Pennsylvania, researching the diversity and inclusion experiences of students attending progressive graduate theological schools, who are, deeply committed to diversity and striving to create inclusive campus environments.